rdkcentral/Lightning-ui/docs/ColorShift.md

 ### settings
 Sets new settings for the Color Shift component to change to.
 Expected input is an `object`.

+### autoColorShift
+Sets if the component automatically tries to shift colors via the Lightning SDK colorshifter.
+Expected input is a `boolean`.

 ### adjusterComponent
 Sets a new component for the Color Shift component to use globally.
 Expected input is a `Component`, or adjuster component.